willkwon-math/willkwon-math.github.io/index.md

 </details>

 ## Events
-- Alumni workshop for stupid mathematics in korea, co-organized with D. Y. Ko and B. Sohn, February 2022.
+- Alumni workshop for stupid mathematics in Korea, co-organized with D. Y. Ko and B. Sohn, February 2022.
 - [Workshop for students in Analysis and PDE](https://sites.google.com/view/wsap2018/), co-organized with S. Ryoo, H. Kim, and Y. Lee, July 2018.